rut7979/maven/README.md

                       =add the path for maven build
                       =select deploy on container(tomcat 8) on the post build step 3)run the job
-4) it must deploy on tomcat server
+4) it must deploy on tomcat serverweffewdfd